 Full day in Mazar & Balkh

 You will have time to visit the majestic blue tiled tomb of Hazrat Ali, Afghanistan’s most important religious site.
-You will spend part of the day visiting the ancient silk road city of Balkh, called Bactria to the Greeks.
+You will spend part of the day visiting the ancient Silk Road city of Balkh, called Bactria to the Greeks.
 Bactria was the birthplace of Zoroaster, the founder of Zoroastrianism as well as Rumi the legendary Persian poet.
-The legacy of its Islamic and Buddhist past can be found in the stupas at the entrance to the town, at the blue tiled shrine of Khoja Parsa and at the oldest mosque in Afghanistan, the 9th century No Gombad mosque.
+Legacy of its Islamic and Buddhist past can be found in the stupas at the entrance to the town, at the blue tiled shrine of Khoja Parsa and at the oldest mosque in Afghanistan, the 9th century No Gombad mosque.

 Day 4 Mazar e Sharif – Samangan – Mazar e Sharif